MOARdV/AvionicsSystems/BuildingMAS.md

 but that is outside the scope of this document.

 For Lua interpretation, MAS uses the [MoonSharp](https://github.com/xanathar/moonsharp) Lua interpreter.
-MAS currently uses the pre-built version 1.8.0.0 (a newer version, 2.0.0.0, is available, but I haven't tried integrating it).
-MoonSharp is *required* for
-MAS to compile.
+MAS currently uses the pre-built version 2.0.0.0.
+MoonSharp is *required* for MAS to compile.

 The MAS solution includes three projects: